ptagseth/kanoa-software/docs/new folder structure/kanoa-ops/operations/asset-operation.md

 ![Asset Operation](/img/asset-ops-manual-entry.png)

 ### Schedule View
-- **Display:** Shows a calendar with the current week's schedule for the selected asset.
+Shows a calendar with the current week's schedule for the selected asset.

 ![Asset Operation](/img/asset-ops-schedule.png)